A First Look at the Security Issues in the Model Context Protocol Ecosystem: Threat Model and Analysis Approach

 \subsection{Threat Model}

 In general, our threat model is constructed within the context of the MCP ecosystem, where users search for \textit{MCP servers} in public \textit{MCP registries} and configure them for use in \textit{MCP hosts}.
-We assume that the connections between the host and servers, as well as between the host and models, are secure and not vulnerable to tampering.
+We assume that MCP registries and hosts are honest-but-flawed.
+They are not actively malicious, but lack sufficient validation or enforcement mechanisms.
+LLMs are external services accessed through official APIs and are assumed to be uncompromised, and communication between hosts, servers, and LLMs is assumed secure.
+We consider adversaries that control or hijack MCP servers.
+In this setting, insufficient vetting in registries and the lack of independent verification in hosts are design limitations.
+Server hijacking and attacker-controlled tool metadata are attack vectors that exploit these limitations.
+We reserve the term security vulnerabilities for concrete exploitable flaws, especially at the server implementation level, that can further amplify attacker-controlled parameters.